Natalie624/Natalie624/README.md

 I'm Natalie, a proudly feminine chica who's all about upendinig the sterotypes of female-coders.
 I'm partial to creating awesome websites and love working with Jamstack architecture.
 Netlify and Gatsby are my jam (pun intended!) and Contentful is my go-to headless CMS of choice.
 I have been working with software teams and managing software product roll-outs for years - all while proudly donning my Louboutins!
 No reason why one can't be both smart and fashionable!
 Here are a few of my projects (some public some not).
 Feel free to reach out to me with questions, collaborations, or anything else tech related.

 Fun Fact: I've lived in 4 different countries.
-I last spent several years at the southern tip of Baja California, Mexico trying to speak better Spanish than my last name would indicate that I do.
+I last spent several years at the southern tip of Baja California, Mexico trying to speak better Spanish than my last name would indicate that I do!

 <!--
 **Natalie624/Natalie624** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.